Shinoow/AbyssalCraft/README.md

 are made available under the terms of the GNU Lesser Public License v3 which accompanies this distribution, and is available at http://www.gnu.org/licenses/lgpl-3.0.txt

+The assets (textures, models, sounds) are copyrighted to Shinoow, NOT under LGPL.

 ### Support Development